top of page

 mock-00203(7).png

-A Hmong FolkTale from China
+The Mice and the Grain: A Hmong FolkTale from China

 This is a very exquisite and fascinating folk tale that tells us how and why mice became thieves and stole grain from humans.